 All students applying for financial assistance need to complete the Free Application for Federal Student Aid (FAFSA).
-This application is available after January 1 and should be filed by the student as soon as possible after January 1 of the academic year in which the student is attending college.
+This application is available after December 1 and should be filed by the student as soon as possible after January 1 of the academic year in which the student is attending college.
 (The IIT Title IV School Code is 001691.)
-The priority date for financial aid consideration at IIT is March 16.
-All financial assistance is awarded on an annual basis.
-Students should be aware that a FAFSA must be filed each academic year.
-The amount of financial aid a student receives each year depends on demonstrated financial need and the availability of funds.
-Students applying for financial aid will be required to submit tax information upon request.
+The priority date for financial aid consideration

-New Freshman Students
+Freshman Students

-The Free Application for Federal Student Aid (FAFSA) for freshmen entering IIT is available from high schools, IIT's Office of Undergraduate Admission, the IIT Student Services Center or on-line: www.fafsa.ed.gov
+The Free Application for Federal Student Aid (FAFSA) for freshmen entering IIT is available from high schools, IIT's Office of Undergraduate Admission, the IIT Student Services Center, or online at www.fafsa.ed.gov.

-The priority date for financial aid consideration is March 16; therefore, new students should NOT wait for a final admission decision before filing the FAFSA.
+The priority date for financial aid consideration is March 15; therefore, new students should not wait for a final admission decision before filing the FAFSA.
+International students do not submit a FAFSA.

-New Transfer Students
+Transfer Students

 All new transfer students will file either a renewal or an original FAFSA.
-The priority date for financial aid consideration is March 16; therefore, new transfer students should

-NOT wait for a final admission decision before filing the FAFSA.
+The priority date for financial aid consideration is March 15; therefore, new transfer students should not wait for a final admission decision before filing the FAFSA.